Is This Man Too Crazy to Be Executed?

 So, if you knew the difference between right and wrong at the time you murdered someone and understand what’s happening in your case, you can be held able to stand trial and found guilty- even if you are Andre Thomas.

-Let a McKinney Criminal Defense Lawyer at Underwood Law Office help when you have been arrested.
+Let a Criminal Defense Lawyer at Underwood Law Office help when you have been arrested.
 We have handled decades of criminal cases.
-A McKinney Criminal Attorney can help you achieve results that you need in your criminal law case.
+Our highly skilled legal team can help you achieve results that you need in your criminal defense case.

 Our McKinney, Texas law firm serves all of Dallas and Fort Worth, including Plano, Frisco, Allen and McKinney.
 Our Huntington, West Virginia attorney office serves all of West Virginia.

 For both offices, call our toll-free number 844.UNDERWOOD (844.863.3796) for a free consultation with a McKinney Criminal Defense Lawyer.